 Alberta’s Special Areas is a unique rural municipal area covering approximately 2.1 million hectares in southeastern part of the province.
-Nestled in the Canadian Badlands, Special Areas No. 2 is based out of the Town of Hanna and has a distinctive history that has created a strong foundation for growth and sustainability of the region.
+Nestled in the Canadian Badlands, Special Areas No. 2 stretches from the Red Deer River area to Sullivan Lake with the district office based out of the Town of Hanna and has a distinctive history that has created a strong foundation for growth and sustainability of the region.
 Deep badlands, soft coulees and rolling river hills and expansive plains provide the setting for family farms, enchanting hamlets, captivating events and a growing entrepreneurial spirit.
 Special Areas No. 2 encourages innovative ideas to enhance and maintain a quality of life for all residents of the area.

 Special Areas No. 2 is:

 -Supporting and facilitating the creation of wireless high-speed internet network available throughout the region.